 In the United States, the approximate incidence of moyamoya disease is 0.09 new patients per 100,000 people per year while the current prevalence is 0.9 cases of moyamoya disease per 100,000 people.

-Between 6 and 12% of moyamoya disease cases are considered familial, meaning that a first-degree relative of yours (i.e., your parents, your siblings, or your children) also will have the condition.
+Between six percent and 12 percent of moyamoya disease cases are considered familial, meaning that a first-degree relative of yours (i.e., your parents, your siblings, or your children) also will have the condition.

 How is moyamoya disease diagnosed?

-At the Barrow Moyamoya Disease Clinic, you are seen by a neurologist or neurosurgeon and also by a neuropsychologist.
-You may undergo MR imaging of your brain and cerebral angiography if you do not bring these studies from your referring physician.
+At the Moyamoya Disease Program at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center, you are seen by a neurologist or neurosurgeon and also by a neuropsychologist.
+You may undergo magnetic resonance imaging (MRI) of your brain and cerebral angiography if you do not bring these studies from your referring physician.
 In most cases, a CT perfusion scan is also done to help assess the adequacy of blood flow to your brain.

 Medical management of moyamoya disease includes the following: